Continuing Education Activity

 Generally, patients with obstructive lung disease (OLD), such as asthma and COPD, are often treated with non-invasive ventilation.
 However, they sometimes require intubation and placement on mechanical ventilation.
 Obstructive lung disease is characterized by narrowed airways and the collapse of the small airways on expiration.
 This condition leads to increased airflow resistance and decreases the expiratory flow, resulting in more time required to exhale the tidal volume fully.
-If inhalation begins before the full tidal volume has been exhaled, then there is some residual air left inside the chest.
-The intrathoracic pressure increases as more and more air gets trapped inside the alveoli.
+If inhalation begins before the full tidal volume has been exhaled, then some residual air is left inside the chest.
+The intrathoracic pressure increases as more and more air is trapped inside the alveoli.
 This pressure is termed auto-PEEP, and this pressure must be overcome during inhalation.
-As the amount of air trapped inside the chest increases, you have to flatten off the diaphragm and expansion of the lungs which decreases compliance; called dynamic hyperinflation.
+As the amount of air trapped inside the chest increases, you have to flatten off the diaphragm and expand the lungs, decreasing compliance, called dynamic hyperinflation.
 As auto-PEEP and dynamic hyperinflation progress, there is an increased work of breathing, decreased efficiency of inhalation, and potential for hemodynamic instability due to the high intrathoracic pressure.
 Given these unique circumstances in OLD, the ventilator strategy employed must offset these pathologically increased intrathoracic pressures.
 Furthermore, ventilatory management must be combined with maximal medical therapy such as in-line nebulizers to reverse the obstructive process.

-The most important thing to accomplish when managing the ventilator for an obstructive patient is to increase the expiratory phase, which will allow for more time to exhale, which in turn will reduce auto-PEEP and dynamic hyperinflation.
-It is important to recall that most patients will require deep sedation in order not to over-breathe the ventilator, and inspire too often.
+The most important thing to accomplish when managing the ventilator for an obstructive patient is to increase the expiratory phase, allowing for more time to exhale, which will reduce auto-PEEP and dynamic hyperinflation.
+It is important to recall that most patients will require deep sedation in order not to over-breathe the ventilator and inspire too often.
 The tidal volume should be set at 8ml/kg, while the respiratory rate should start at ten breaths per minute.
-These settings will allow for ample time for a full expiration and hence decreased auto-PEEP which tends to employ the above described permissive hypercapnia strategy by focussing on lowered tidal volumes and oxygenation over elevated PaCO2.
-Inspiratory flow rate should be set at 60 L/minute.
+These settings will allow for ample time for a full expiration and hence decreased auto-PEEP, which tends to employ the above described permissive hypercapnia strategy by focussing on lowered tidal volumes and oxygenation over elevated PaCO2.
+The inspiratory flow rate should be set at 60 L/minute.
 FI02 should be set at 40% after the initiation of ventilation.
-As obstructive lung disease is typically a problem with ventilation and not one of oxygenation, the FIO2 should not need to be increased.
+As obstructive lung disease is typically a problem with ventilation and not oxygenation, the FIO2 should not need to be increased.
 Minimal PEEP should be employed, with some studies advocating for a PEEP of zero while some advocate for a small amount of PEEP to help overcome auto-PEEP.
 The plateau pressure should be less than 30.

 The ventilator waveform requires careful assessment.
 If the waveform does not reach zero by the beginning of the new breath, then the RR must be decreased, or else hyperinflation and auto-PEEP will rise.
 If an obstructive patient suddenly desaturates or drops their blood pressure, they should be disconnected from the vent to allow for a full exhalation with a clinician pushing on their chest to facilitate exhalation.
 After this, a full work-up specifically ruling out pneumothorax due to volume trauma should be undertaken.
 If plateau pressures are chronically high, then pneumothorax must also be ruled out.

-APRV functions by providing a continuous pressure to keep the lungs open with a timed-release to a lower set pressure.
-The continuous pressure phase of APRV transmits pressure to the chest wall which allows for the recruitment of both proximal and distal alveoli.
-The prolonged continuous pressure phase with the short release phase avoids the continuous cycles of recruitment-derecruitment that occur in pressure/volume control vent settings.
-This helps to avoid atelectrauma, barotrauma and resulting ventilator induced lung injury.
+APRV functions by providing continuous pressure to keep the lungs open with a timed-release to lower set pressure.
+The continuous pressure phase of APRV transmits pressure to the chest wall, which allows for the recruitment of both proximal and distal alveoli.
+The prolonged continuous pressure phase with the short release phase avoids the continuous cycles of recruitment-derecruitment in pressure/volume control vent settings.
+This helps to avoid atelectrauma, barotrauma, and resulting ventilator-induced lung injury.
 (See Figure 2) The timed release allows for a passive exhalation and improved clearance of CO2.
-Since APRV relies upon spontaneous ventilation it requires less sedation compared to conventional modalities thus mitigating adverse events due to sedation.
+Since APRV relies upon spontaneous ventilation, it requires less sedation than conventional modalities, thus mitigating adverse events due to sedation.
 Spontaneous breathing has the benefit of increasing end-expiratory lung volume, decreasing atelectasis, and improves ventilation to dependent lung regions.
-Spontaneous breathing, further, improves the hemodynamic profile by decreasing intrathoracic pressure, thus improving preload and cardiac output.
+Spontaneous breathing further improves the hemodynamic profile by decreasing intrathoracic pressure, thus improving preload and cardiac output.

-Setting up APRV requires the adjustment of four main variables, P-high, P-low, T-high, and T-low.
-P-high is the continuous pressure that is set, while P-low is the pressure release part of the cycle.
-T-high is how long the continuous pressure is set to last, while T-low is the duration of the release phase.
+Setting up APRV requires adjusting four main variables, P-high, P-low, T-high, and T-low.
+P-high is the continuous pressure set, while P-low is the pressure release part of the cycle.
+T-high is how long the continuous pressure is set to last, while T-low is the release phase duration.
 The patient should initially be set on AC/VC immediately post intubation until paralysis wears off.
 Then, an inspiratory hold should be performed to determine the plateau pressure.
-This plateau pressure becomes the P-high and should generally be around 27-29cm H2O, though obese patients may require a higher pressure.
-The P-low is generally set to 0, however, there is generally intrinsic PEEP as full exhalation does not occur.
+This plateau pressure becomes the P-high and should generally be around 27-29cm H2O, though obese patients may require higher pressure.
+The P-low is generally set to 0.
+However, there is generally intrinsic PEEP as full exhalation does not occur.
 The T-high is generally set to 4-6 seconds, while the T-low to .2-.8 seconds in restrictive lung disease and .8-1.5 seconds in obstructive lung disease.
 To properly set the T-low, you should examine the Flow-Time Waveform on the ventilator.
 The T-low should be set to approximately 75% of the Peak Expiratory Flow Rate (PEFR).
 (See Figure 3) The T-low needs to be continuously readjusted to 75% of the PEFR as lung recruits over time.
 FI02 should be titrated downwards once the patient is on APRV and comfortable.

 Spontaneous breathing is paramount in APRV; thus, a small amount of pressure support or automatic tube compensation should be added to account for the endotracheal tube’s intrinsic resistance.
 Hypoxemia can be corrected by increasing the P-high and T-high.
 Hypoxemia can also be corrected by shortening the T-low.
-Permissive hypercapnia is allowed in APRV however hypercapnia can be corrected if needed by decreasing sedation, and/or by increasing P-high and T-high.
+Permissive hypercapnia is allowed in APRV.
+However, hypercapnia can be corrected if needed by decreasing sedation and/or increasing P-high and T-high.
 It can further be corrected by increasing the T-low.
-Increasing the T-low can be problematic however as APRV relies upon intrinsic PEEP (iPEEP) to keep the lungs open during P-low.
-If the T-low increases, the iPEEP will decrease thus risking derecruitment of alveoli.
+However, increasing the T-low can be problematic as APRV relies upon intrinsic PEEP (iPEEP) to keep the lungs open during P-low.
+If the T-low increases, the iPEEP will decrease, thus risking the derecruitment of alveoli.

-Before initiating mechanical ventilation one should also consider what medications to provide for post-intubation pain control and sedation.
-An "analgesia first" sedation strategy is recommended with the most commonly used agent being fentanyl due to its forgiving, i.e., minimally hypotension inducing hemodynamic properties.
-If the patient is still agitated while getting an analgesia sedation regimen then additional agents, such as propofol can be added dependent on the patient's hemodynamics and clinical needs.
+Before initiating mechanical ventilation, one should also consider what medications to provide for post-intubation pain control and sedation.
+An "analgesia first" sedation strategy is recommended, with the most commonly used agent being fentanyl due to its forgiving, i.e., minimally hypotension inducing hemodynamic properties.
+If the patient is still agitated while getting an analgesia sedation regimen, additional agents, such as propofol, can be added depending on the patient's hemodynamics and clinical needs.
 A chest x-ray and a blood gas should be obtained to determine proper endotracheal placement and to assess minute ventilation.
-Many centers are now utilizing ultrasound to confirm endotracheal tube (ETT) placement; however, its use as not become standard of care.
+Many centers are now utilizing ultrasound to confirm endotracheal tube (ETT) placement; however, its use has not become standard of care.
 Plateau pressures should be checked frequently to assess alveolar integrity.

 Enhancing Healthcare Team Outcomes

-The management for a patient on mechanical ventilation requires an interprofessional team involving physicians, nurses, and respiratory therapists.
+The management of a patient on mechanical ventilation requires an interprofessional team involving physicians, nurses, and respiratory therapists.
 Good communication among the team is paramount.
-Respiratory therapists provide a crucial role in managing the ventilated patient, and their expertise should be utilized extensively.
-Finally, only one dedicated professional should be in charge of the ventilator and vent changes should not be made without communication with others in charge of the patient.
+Respiratory therapists provide a crucial role in managing ventilated patients, and their expertise should be utilized extensively.
+Finally, only one dedicated professional should be in charge of the ventilator, and vent changes should not be made without communication with others in charge of the patient.
 [Level III]